Orthodox vs. Catholic vs. Protestant

 Catholic: Magisterium as Shepherd of Tradition

-The Catholic Church holds that the Pope, as successor of Peter, and the bishops in communion with Rome constitute the Magisterium—the teaching office of the Church.10 Scripture and Tradition are two modes of transmitting revelation, both authoritative and not in conflict.11 Papal infallibility (defined in 1870 and reaffirmed in Vatican II) applies when the Pope speaks ex cathedra on matters of faith and morals, presenting doctrine to be held by the universal Church.12 The Catechism of the Catholic Church (1992) represents an official synthesis of Catholic doctrine.
-Development of doctrine—the idea that understanding deepens over time—justifies new teachings like Marian dogmas and recent social encyclicals.13
+The Catholic Church holds that the Pope, as successor of Peter, and the bishops in communion with Rome constitute the Magisterium—the teaching office of the Church.11 Scripture and Tradition are two modes of transmitting revelation, both authoritative and not in conflict.12 Papal infallibility (defined at the First Vatican Council in 1870 and reaffirmed in Vatican II) applies only under strictly limited conditions: when the pope, acting as universal pastor, definitively proclaims a doctrine of faith or morals to be held by the whole Church.
+For the handful of papal statements that have actually been made under these conditions, see my guide to every ex cathedra papal statement.13

 Protestant: Scripture as Supreme Authority

 For deeper comparisons on authority, see Orthodox vs. Catholic and Orthodox vs. Protestant.
+For a detailed exploration of how Reformed (Calvinist) theology specifically contrasts with Catholic teaching across multiple doctrinal areas, see Calvinism vs. Catholicism.

 Church Governance and Polity